-The Manager is cognisant of the requirements as set out under Provision 8.1 of the Code and the "Notice to All Holders of a Capital Markets Services Licence for Real Estate Investment Trust Management" to disclose: (a) the remuneration of its CEO and each individual Director on a named basis; (b) the remuneration of at least its top five key management personnel (who are neither Directors nor the CEO), on a named basis, in bands of S\$250,000; and (c) in aggregate the total remuneration paid to its top five key management personnel (who are not Directors or the CEO), and in the event of non-disclosure, the Manager is required to provide reasons for such non-disclosure.
+The Manager is cognisant of the requirements as set out under Provision 8.1 of the Code and the "Notice to All Holders of a Capital Markets Services Licence for Real Estate Investment Trust Management" to disclose: (a) the remuneration of its CEO and each individual Director on a named basis; (b) the remuneration of its top five key management personnel (who are neither Directors nor the CEO), in bands of \$\$250,000; and (c) in aggregate the total remuneration paid to its top five key management personnel (who are not Directors or the CEO), and in the event of non-disclosure, the Manager is required to provide reasons for such non-disclosure.

-The Board had assessed and decided not to disclose (i) the remuneration of the CEO in exact quantum; (ii) the remuneration of at least its top five key management personnel (who are neither Directors nor the CEO), on a named basis, in bands of S\$250,000; and (iii) the aggregate remuneration paid to its top five key management personnel (who are not Directors or the CEO), as the Manager is of the view that remuneration details are commercially sensitive due to the confidential nature of remuneration matters and with keen competition for management staff in the REIT industry, such disclosure may result in talent retention issues.
+The Board had assessed and decided not to disclose the remuneration of at least its top five key management personnel (who are neither Directors nor the CEO), in bands of \$\$250,000, as the Manager is of the view that these remuneration details are commercially sensitive due to the confidential nature of remuneration matters and with keen competition for management staff in the REIT industry, such disclosure may result in talent retention issues.
 The Board is of the view that despite the deviation from Provision 8.1 of the Code, the Manager has been transparent on remuneration matters in line with the intent of Principle 8 of the Code, as information on the Manager's remuneration policies, level and mix of remuneration, procedure for setting remuneration and the relationships between remuneration, performance and value creation has been disclosed in detail in the preceding paragraphs.

-Since the remuneration of the CEO and key management personnel of the Manager are not separately billed to MPACT but instead paid by the Manager, the Manager is also of the view that the interest of the Unitholders would not be prejudiced as the indicative range of the CEO's remuneration, as well as the total remuneration for the CEO and key management personnel of the Manager, have been provided.
+Since the remuneration of the CEO and key management personnel of the Manager are not separately billed to MPACT but instead paid by the Manager, the Manager is also of the view that the interest of the Unitholders would not be prejudiced as the total remuneration for the CEO and aggregate total remuneration paid to other key management personnel of the Manager have been provided.

-There were no employees of the Manager who were substantial shareholder of the Manager, substantial unitholder of MPACT or immediate family members of a Director, the CEO or a substantial shareholder of the Manager or substantial unitholder of MPACT and whose remuneration exceeded \$\$100,000 during FY23/24.
+There were no employees of the Manager who were substantial shareholder of the Manager, substantial unitholder of MPACT or immediate family members of a Director, the CEO or a substantial shareholder of the Manager or substantial unitholder of MPACT during FY24/25.